 A recent Kiplinger report about the worst college majors listed anthropology, art, photography, culinary arts, music and graphic design as majors that result in limited jobs and low salary.
 Kiplinger noted that the best college majors included pharmacy, nursing, chemical engineering, construction services and management information systems.

 The average student loan debt now is $30,000, and it would take almost 12 years paying $300 a month at a 6% interest to pay off that debt.
-The interest payments by then would be almost $12,000, making the total cost $42,000.
+The interest payments by then would be almost $12,000, making the total cost $42,000, and that’s not counting inflation.
 Conversely, if a person started saving $300 a month for 12 years at 0% interest, the resulting balance, would be more than $43,000.
 Easy decision?

 As parents and grandparents, we can offer advice, support, and encouragement.
 And the best gift to our graduates could be an interest calculator.